Robin Holzken Shows Off Killer Abs In Sparkling Purple Bikini For ‘Sports Illustrated Swim’

 On Monday, Sports Illustrated Swimsuit revealed the latest model to appear on their roster in 2020 — Dutch model Robin Holzken.
 After SI Swim shared an announcement video on their Instagram account, they began posting a ton of photos and videos of Robin at work in the British Virgin Islands.
 In one photo, the babe rocked a sparkling purple bikini that did nothing but favors for her killer body.

 The close-up photo showed Robin standing beside a rock formation as the golden sun beamed down on her and bounced off her glowing skin.
 The model looked better than ever in a minuscule two-piece.
-Robin’s sports bra-style bikini just barely fit over her busty chest, as her ample cleavage spilled out on top.
+Robin’s sports bra-style bikini accentuated her busty chest, as her cleavage spilled out on top.
 In addition, a hint of underboob was on show.

 Robin’s flat and toned tummy was on full display between the top and a matching, mid-waisted bottom that emphasized her hourglass figure.
 The bikini cut off just above her thigh to fully show off her shapely legs.